FrankTrani/FrankTrani.github.io/_posts/2024-10-21-Computer-Architecture-part-2.md

 This cycle happens millions of times per second in modern processors, allowing computers to perform complex tasks quickly and efficiently.

 ---

-### Conclusion

-In this lecture, we covered essential building blocks of computer architecture, including D-Latches, random access memory, and the basic operation of a CPU.
-Understanding these concepts is crucial for diving deeper into the design and functionality of modern computing systems.